The Ritual: A “Flash-Fiction” Story

 Moving together, nearly in sync, the two slinked past Mindy, who was now passing the bottle on, and she stood, fell in behind them, and began mimicking their dance.

-And nobody noticed not only the shadows moving smoothly with them—fully in sync now, circling the campfire with them, staying just inside the tree line—but now multiple specters and apparitions had joined above, almost imperceptible, gliding and weaving through the upper branches…
+And nobody noticed not only the shadows moving smoothly with them—fully in sync now, circling the campfire with them, staying just behind the tree line—but now multiple specters and apparitions had joined above, almost imperceptible, gliding and weaving through the upper branches…